 After breakfast, you’ll leave Rhino Post and drive south through Kruger Park, game driving all the way.

-Exiting the park, you’ll cross into Swaziland to Reilly’s Rock, a historic homestead situated on a hill within Mlilwane Wildlife Sanctuary, not far from the capital, Mbabane.
+Exiting the park at Malelane, you’ll cross into eSwatini (Swaziland) to Reilly’s Rock, a historic homestead situated on a hill within Mlilwane Wildlife Sanctuary.

 The lodge offers breath-taking views of the valley below and you’re likely to spot herds of wildebeest, impala, zebra and blesbok.
 It’s a tranquil space with lovely secluded gardens, ideal to rest before embarking on the next leg of your journey.